SQL Advanced Notebook

 GROUP BY station_code;

-NTILE(n) splits rows into n equal-sized buckets.
+NTILE(n) cuts the rows into n equal-sized buckets.
 Quartile 1 = top 25%.
-Useful for tiering customers or stations without knowing the exact percentile thresholds in advance.
+Useful for tiering customers or stations when you don't know the exact percentile cut-offs in advance.

 PERCENT_RANK — Relative Position (0 to 1)